lintang-b-s/kafka-streams-movies-aggregator/README.md

      4. bash kafka-connect-2.sh
      5. bash connect-health-2.sh
      6. run movie-service application
-     7. import postman  & test add actor,category,...,movies
+     7. import postman collection file in config/movie-test-stream.postman_collection.json
      8. run movie-streams application
      9.  go to localhost:9001 to see message in each topic
      10. test query with elasticserach index "movieswiki" in localhost:9200
      11. python3 insertMovieToMovieService.py, wait for 12 minutes. inserting movies data to postgresql
-     12. test the query for movies with releases between 2020-2023(ex.
+     13. test the query for movies with releases between 2020-2023(ex.
 Oppenheimer, Dune ,etc. Not all movies available)  using the movie-elasticsearch(port 8080) folder in the postman collection (dont search by query release year due to a timestamp stream conversion failure)
  ```